LuisMM24/LuisMM24/README.md

 ### Hi there 👋, I'm Luis Molina

-I am a Front end developer with knowledge of Back end too 🌐, I usually develop apps in ReactJS, React Native, Typescript, JavaScript, CSS and HTML.
+I am a Frontend developer with knowledge on Backend too 🌐, I usually develop apps in NextJS, React Native, Typescript, JavaScript, CSS and HTML.
 I love exploring new tech stack 💻

 ### 🧐 More About Me: